fluent/fluent-bit-docs/pipeline/inputs/elasticsearch.md

 #### Ingesting from beats series

 Ingesting from beats series agents is also supported.
-However, fluent-bit's node information is returning as Elasticsearch 8.0.0.
+However, Fluent Bit's node information is returning as Elasticsearch 8.0.0.

 So, users have to specify the following configurations on their beats configurations: